SERVICE CONTACT DETAILS

 Overnight community respite: BARKUMA overnight respite offers low level respite in a cottage style facility.
 Accessing Barkuma overnight respite will require a face to face assessment by Community Options Barkuma Coordinator.

 Community access group: Community access group provides small group day outings to give clients a social experience and offer respite to their carers.
-There are 3 activity groups that operate from Barkuma and they are called Happy Wanders, Mens Shed and Ladies Group.
+There are 3 activity groups that operate from Barkuma and they are called Happy Wanderers, Mens Shed and Ladies Group.

 Community and Home Support